bandmate/core/README.md

 Bandmate is an online portal for musicians to collaborate and for concert organizers to find them.
+Bandmate mainly targets bands who are looking for new members or musicians who are looking for bandmates.